 Policies and procedures create fairness and clarity because employees know exactly what is expected of them, managers are more consistent in their approach, and management practice also tends to improve.
 My experience is that business owners usually find it a relief to resolve their people issues and to become more knowledgeable about their employment obligations.

 I hope you find this brief guide useful.

 - Provide your employees with a written statement of the main employment terms including disciplinary and grievance procedures from the start of their employment.
 If you have more than five employees you will need to make available a written Health and Safety Policy and offer access to a stakeholder pension scheme.

 - Do not change the terms and conditions of your contracts unilaterally.
 You will need a sound business reason for any proposed changes and you must consult and obtain agreement on any changes you wish to make.
 You are also required to give proper notice before any changes are to take effect.

-- Check that all payments made to your workers comply with the latest level of the National Minimum Wage and that you comply with Statutory Sick Pay claims.
+- Check that all payments made to your workers comply with the latest level of the National Minimum or Living Wage and that you comply with Statutory Sick Pay claims.
 Make sure you have a clear and fair pay system and issue an itemised payslip of gross and net pay and statutory deductions at the end of every pay period.
 Ensure you do not make unauthorised deductions from employees’ pay.